4-Aminobiphenyl: 4-ABP leading to mutation in p53 gene

 One mechanism by which 4-ABP causes bladder cancer is a mutation in the p53 gene, which are seen in thirty to sixty percent of bladder cancer cases.
 The p53 gene codes for the tumor suppressor p53 proteins.
 A mutation in this gene can lead to formation of tumors.
 Five p53 hotspots are known for bladder cancer.
 These are three CpG sites that are common hotspots in several human cancers, which are on codons 175, 248 and 273.
 The other two codons are 280 and 285 do not have CpG sites.
-These sites are unique hotspots for mutation in bladder cancer and other urinary tract cancers, which chemistry is not yet fully understood.
+These sites are unique hotspots for mutation in bladder cancer and other urinary tract cancers, in which the chemistry is not yet fully understood.